-Similar to a bathroom remodel, a kitchen remodel’s cost depends on the size of the kitchen and the scope of the project.
-With a minor remodel of a 200 sq. ft. kitchen with energy-efficient appliances and a new floor averages around $19,226.
+Similar to a bathroom remodel, a kitchen remodels cost depends on the size of the kitchen and the scope of the project.
+A minor remodel of a 200 sq. ft. kitchen with energy-efficient appliances and a new floor averages around $19,226.
 This increases the value of the home to $15,255 and gives a 79.3% ROI.

 Curb appeal is incredibly important when trying to sell a home.
 Replacing the 1,250 sq. ft. of the existing siding with new vinyl siding, including all trim would run an average of about $12,013 with an added home value of $9,694 and an 80.7% ROI.

-Remodeling a home is a great way update a home and evolves as the families do.
-Not only will you be more satisfied with the home, the added value to the home makes the process much more worthwhile.
+Remodeling a home is a great way to update a home and evolve as the families do.
+Not only will you be more satisfied with the home, but the added value to the home also makes the process much more worthwhile.
 These statistics were provided by the 2015 Cost vs Value chart.